core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-exchange-example-blockwise title="Example of Non-confirmable group request starting a blockwise transfer, followed by Non-confirmable Responses with the first block.
 The transfer continues over confirmable unicast exchanges"}

+# Issues and Limitations with Forward-Proxies # {#sec-issues-forward-proxies}

+{{sec-proxy-forward}} defines how a forward-proxy sends (e.g., multicasts) a CoAP group request to the group URI specified in the request from the client.
+After that, the proxy receives the responses and forwards all the individual (unicast) responses back to the client.

+However, there are certain issues and limitations with this approach:

+* The CoAP client component that has sent the unicast CoAP group request to the proxy may be expecting only one (unicast) response, as usual for a CoAP unicast request.
+Instead, it receives multiple (unicast) responses, potentially leading to fault conditions in the component or to discarding any received responses following the first one.
+This issue may occur even if the application calling the CoAP client component is aware that the forward-proxy is going to forward the CoAP group request to the group URI.

+* Each individual CoAP response received by the client will appear to originate (based on its IP source address) from the CoAP proxy, and not from the server that produced the response.
+This makes it impossible for the client to identify the server that produced each response, unless the server identity is contained as a part of the response payload or inside a CoAP option in the response.

+* Unlike a CoAP client, the proxy is likely to lack "application context".
+In particular, the proxy is not expected to know how many members there are in the CoAP group (not even the order of magnitude), how many members of that group will actually respond, or the minimal amount/percentage of those that will respond.

+   Therefore, while still capable to forward the group request to the CoAP group and the corresponding responses to the client, the proxy does not know and cannot reliably determine for how long to collect responses, before it stops forwarding them to the client.

+   In principle, a CoAP client that is not using a proxy might face the same problems in collecting responses to a group request.
+However, unlike a CoAP proxy, the client itself would typically have application-specific rules or knowledge on how to handle this situation.
+For example, a CoAP client could monitor incoming responses and use this information to decide for how long to continue collecting responses

+An alternative solution is for the proxy to collect all the individual (unicast) responses to a CoAP group request and then send back only a single (aggregated) response to the client.
+However, this solution brings up new issues:

+* Like for the approach discussed above, the proxy does not know for how long to collect responses before sending back the aggregated response to the client.
+Analogous considerations apply to this approach too, both on the client and proxy side.

+* There is no default format defined in CoAP for aggregation of multiple responses into a single response.
+Such a format could be standardized based on, for example, the multipart Content-Format {{RFC8710}}.

+Finally, {{sec-proxy-forward}} refers to {{RFC8075}} for the operation of HTTP-to-CoAP proxies for multicast CoAP requests.
+This relies on the "application/http" media type to let the proxy return multiple CoAP responses -- each translated to a HTTP response -- back to the HTTP client.
+Of course, in this case the HTTP client sending a group URI to the proxy needs to be aware that it is going to receive this format, and needs to be able to decode it into the responses of multiple CoAP servers.
+Also, the IP source address of each CoAP response cannot be determined anymore from the "application/http" response.
+The HTTP client may still be able to identify the CoAP servers by other means such as application-specific information in the response payload.

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}